Indianapolis First-Time Home Buyer Guide

 Understanding Your Closing Disclosure

-Your lender must provide the Closing Disclosure at least 3 business days before closing.
+Your lender must provide the Closing Disclosure at least 3 business days before closing (TILA-RESPA Integrated Disclosure rule, 12 CFR ยง1026.19(f); CFPB at consumerfinance.gov).
 Compare it line by line to your Loan Estimate.
 Fees should not increase significantly.
 If anything looks different, ask your lender immediately.

 Calculate Your Exact Monthly Payment

-Use our calculator to see your complete breakdown including taxes, insurance, PMI, and all monthly costs.
+Use the calculator to see your monthly payment breakdown including taxes, insurance, PMI, and other costs.
 Use the amortization calculator to see your full payoff schedule and how extra payments save interest.

 Run the Numbers → Amortization Calculator → Compare Rent vs Buy →